 Yes.
-Even an uncalibrated Stryd is more accurate than GPS in most scenarios
+Even an uncalibrated Stryd is significantly more accurate and responsive than GPS in most scenarios

 Yes.
 Stryd works best with the Garmin CIQ data field called Stryd Zones.
-Most Garmin watches from the last few years will support it.
+All new Garmin watches support Stryd.

 Yes.
-The Stryd app for the Apple Watch is a very powerful and feature-rich app
+The Stryd app for the Apple’s watchOS is a powerful and feature-rich app

 No. Stryd does not normally need any calibration.
-Calibration MAY slightly improve accuracy.
+Manual calibration MAY slightly improve accuracy as might auto-calibration.

 Yes.
 Stryd is IP67 compliant but is not designed to run in streams.